ome/omero-documentation/omero/sysadmins/unix/server-debian9-ice36.rst

 the supported versions.
 This should be read in conjunction with :doc:`../version-requirements`.

+This guide does not describe how to install OMERO.web.
+To deploy OMERO.web **separately** from OMERO.server (recommended), please read :doc:`install-web/walkthrough/omeroweb-install-debian-ice3.6` or to deploy with OMERO.server :doc:`install-web/walkthrough/omeroweb-install-with-server-debian-ice3.6`

 These instructions assume your Linux distribution is configured with a UTF-8 locale (this is normally the default).